 This Australian is an animal whisperer, with a Tasmanian tiger and a hawk as allies.
 Her ability to quickly arm herself and take advantage of flashes makes her a formidable agent.

 Skye’s signature ability is control of that target acquiring hawk.
-And speaking of abilities, Skype is perfect for people learning how to play Valorant.
+And speaking of abilities, Skye is perfect for people learning how to play Valorant.